Chis-Denis/Personal-Projects/README.md

 # Personal Projects Repository 📚
 🛠️Java-Based Interpreter for Custom Programming Languages

-This repository has a robust interpreter framework written in Java that is utilized for executing and simulating programs in user-specified programming languages.
-The interpreter leverages advanced Java features like multithreading-based concurrency management, dynamic type checking, and user-specified memory management functions.
-It has a modular architecture with a variety of statements and expressions that emulate real programming constructs like control flow, file operations, and memory allocation.
+Advanced Java Interpreter Framework with JavaFX UI This repository presents an advanced interpreter framework developed in Java, tailored for executing and simulating programs in user-defined programming languages.
+The interpreter combines robust Java capabilities with JavaFX to provide a graphical user interface, enhancing user interaction and visual representation of program execution.
+This integration allows for dynamic type checking, concurrency management using multithreading, and custom memory management alongside sophisticated user interface designs.

 Key Features:
+-Dynamic Type Checking: Ensures strict type safety through detailed compile-time and runtime checks.
+-Concurrency Support: Employs Java’s ExecutorService for managing multiple execution threads, showcasing efficient management of concurrent tasks within the interpreter.
+-Memory Management: Features custom garbage collection and reference management to emulate a complex heap storage mechanism.
+-Advanced Locking Mechanisms: Includes locking mechanisms like lock tables and synchronized blocks to manage thread synchronization and safe resource access.
+-JavaFX Graphical User Interface: Utilizes JavaFX to provide a rich graphical user interface that makes the interpreter more accessible and user-friendly. -Includes interactive elements like menus, buttons, and text areas for script input and result display.

-Dynamic Type Checking: Offers type safety during operations with strict compile-time and runtime checks.
-Concurrency Support: Utilizes Java's ExecutorService to manage concurrent execution threads, showing the management of concurrent tasks in the interpreter.
-Memory Management: Offers proprietary garbage collection and reference management to simulate a heap storage mechanism.
-Customizable Syntax and Operations: Supports a wide range of operations and structures, from basic arithmetic to complex file operations and logical gates.
-Interactive Command-Line Menu: Offers a text menu for interactively selecting and running pre-defined scripts, enhancing usability and test flexibility.
+-Customizable Syntax and Operations: Supports a broad range of operations and structures, from basic arithmetic to complex file operations and logical gates.
+-Styling with CSS: Integrates CSS for styling the JavaFX components, enhancing the visual appeal and usability of the interface.

 Technology Stack:

-Java 11 for core development; Multithreading for concurrency; Custom data structures for type and state management; This It is a very useful and practical project of a learning tool that pours insight into programming language and interpreter internals.
-As an educational tool or simply for fun, this framework forms good ground for extending and experimentation with language and interpreter functionality.
+-Core Development: Java 11
+-User Interface: JavaFX for graphical user interface development
+-Concurrency: Multithreading for handling concurrent executions -Data Structures: Custom data structures for effective type and state management
+-Styling: CSS for styling JavaFX components